Robert Graham, Three Montréal Photographers + — Zoë Tousignant, Robert Graham’s History of Photography in Montreal

 [Fall 2021]

-By Zoë Tousignant
+by Zoë Tousignant

 There are those of us who believe that what lies beyond the photographic frame is as interesting as what is contained within it.
 This is not founded on a sentiment that the photo graph alone is not enough.
 Quite the contrary: it comes from a place of such deep enthrallment with the photographic image that what surrounds that image, literally and conceptually – the institutional frame, the maker’s point of view, the technological apparatus, the context of publication, the sociocultural framework, and so on – is also deemed worthy of attention.
 Passionate embroilment, rather than disregard, is at the root of analyses that transcend the strict confines of the image.